caiocinel/Selfium/README.md

     pip install -r requirements.txt

 # Configuration

+***New - We are testing a new feature where the settings file is created automatically.
+Forget about editing files manually, you will be asked to enter your Token and Prefix when needed.***

-After installation, rename the file **"/data/config.json.template"** > **"/data/config.json"**, it stores all the client information and settings, be careful when sharing this file as the information is not encrypted.
+Your settings are stored in **"/data/config.json"**, in it you can find all your settings, but be very careful when manipulating and sharing this file in public, as no information is encrypted.

-In it you can inform your account token, the prefix that will be used and the default notification time.
-At some point these settings can be changed directly by the client using commands, but this is currently not possible.

-An initial setup is also a good idea and should be implemented soon.

 |                                         Configs                                          |               Description               |
 | :---------------------------------------------------------------------------------------: | :-------------------------------------: |